Code-Institute-Submissions/MelWatts-better_you_fitness_AprResub/README.md

 ### Bugs
 After I deployed my project to Heroku, I thought I'd test it by adding in my 'stories' in the admin panel, but I get a Server Error (500) on the deployed site, but when I checked the local site, works fine.
 I have raised tutor suport, asked on slack and raised wiht my mentor Antonio Rodriguez.
 I will reearch further in how to fix this.
++ UPDATE - I have re-installed PILLOW, freeze requirements, pushed to githib and deployed to Heroku and it has fixed this bug.

 #### Django